corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/hsm-integration-tck.md

 # Testing an HSM integration

-To test an HSM implementation both Corda: Enterprise Edition  and the HSM must be deployed.
+To test an HSM implementation both Corda Enterprise and the HSM must be deployed.
 This guide will run through testing an example HSM using the Technical Compatibility Kit (TCK) when deployed virtually to AWS.

 This is an example configuration to demonstrate running the TCK and showing the results.